npr/cdoc-spec-site/_includes/contentrights.md

 While technically valid, it rarely makes any sense to define a blacklist without defining a whitelist group regardless of an operation type.

-For "write" operations, not having a "whitelist" defined means that the default write behavior applies, where only the creator is allowed to modify content.
-Creator cannot be denied access, so why define an extraneous "blacklist"?
+For "write" operations, not having a "whitelist" defined means that the default write behavior applies, where only the creator and distributors are allowed to modify content.
+Creator and distributors cannot be denied access, so why define an extraneous "blacklist"?

-For "read" operations, not having an explicit "whitelist" means that the default read behavior applies, where any PMP user with an API Key (or alternative valid authentication token) can "read" a document.
+For "read" operations, not having an explicit "whitelist" means that the default read behavior applies, where any API user with an API Key (or alternative valid authentication token) can "read" a document.
 By defining a blacklist you can restrict specific users/organizations, but since they can probably easily register as another user - are you really securing anything?

 Defining a "blacklist" permission relation without a "whitelist" permission relation also defined on a document is usually a ["smell"](http://en.wikipedia.org/wiki/Code_smell) of potential misconfiguration.
 It is not invalid, since it is not technically wrong, but publishers should be careful and treat such definitions as indications of a possible error.